RedHatInsights/floorist/README.md

 ## Testing

 For testing the tool, you will need PostgreSQL and minio, there's a Docker Compose file provided in the `test` folder with everything prepared and configured.
-The configuration for these two services has to be stored in the `test/env.yaml` file, for the Docker Compose setup it's enough to copy the the `test/env.yaml.example` to make it work.
+The configuration for these two services has to be stored in the `tests/env.yaml` file, for the Docker Compose setup it's enough to copy the the `tests/env.yaml.example` to make it work.
 However, if you would like to bring your own PostgreSQL server or maybe use a real S3 bucket, you have to edit these values accordingly.
 The tests can be started via `pytest`.

 There's two ways of running the tests, you can run them locally using `pytest` from your localhost or you can run everything from containers like we do on our CI process.

-**Required Python version <= 3.9** (see #18)

 ### Running tests locally